 The GD App ID for an app must be unique in the world.
 If you are using an app from an ISV, every user who owns the app, even from different organizations, will have the same app bundle ID.
 For example, Cisco Jabber has an app bundle ID: com.cisco.jabberIM.
 When a user imports an app into BlackBerry Dynamics Good Control or UEM, the BlackBerry Entitlement ID for an app must be unique in the world.
 Appdome lets you change the GD App ID (BlackBerry Entitlement ID) in Fusion before uploading the app to Good Control or UEM.
 This will ensure there are no conflicts.

-For example, when Fusing the Cisco Jabber app as shown below, a new GD App ID was entered to ensure it is unique in the world.
-In this case com.appdome.jabberim is used.
+For example, when Fusing the Cisco Jabber app, a new GD App ID was entered to ensure it is unique in the world.
+In this case com.appdome.jabberim is used as shown below (1).
 The GD App ID just a name to identify the app in Good Control or UEM, so you can use any name you like.
 By using the reverse domain prefix com.appdome in this example, this app should not conflict with apps uploaded by any other organization or company.
 That is, no other company should be using com.appdome.